To create a healthy lifestyle, we need to curate a space that is healthy for our physical selves– and the planet.

 If you have ever used a yoga mat, dumbbells, or other fitness equipment, you know that they all have a strong grip.
 This is an essential characteristic of many fitness equipment to ensure our physical safety.
 After all, running on a slippery treadmill or stretching on a slippery mat can pose a lot of danger to us.

-However, this same characteristic is derived from PVC.
+However, this same characteristic is the biggest selling point of products made of PVC.
 Essentially, various fitness equipment including yoga mats are made from or coated with PVC to keep you from slipping or falling.

 Polyvinyl chloride (PVC) is more prevalent than we think.
 As previously mentioned, PVC is commonly found in yoga mats and other fitness equipment.
 However, they can also be found in toys, bottles, bedding, clothing, piping, and furniture.
 Its prevalence in mass production and manufacturing may make it difficult to avoid.
 Even so, we can still take some steps to actively avoid PVC.

 First, read labels.
 PVC plastics are stamped with a ‘3’ or ‘V’ recycling logo.
 This label is normally found at the bottom of the bottle, so make sure to look under it before purchasing anything.
 When shopping for groceries or toys, make sure to avoid anything with a ‘3’ or ‘V’ recycling logo.

 Unfortunately, not everything that contains PVC has this label, making it much more difficult to avoid.
 Environmental groups like Greenpeace are actively advocating against the use of PVC in mass production.
 By supporting environmental groups like Greenpeace, you can work towards a more eco-friendly production and manufacturing process.